kracekumar/learnpythoninminutes/Learn Python In Minutes.md

 #### 4.4 Summary

-- `List` is colletion of hetergenous data types.
+- `List` is collection of hetergenous data types.
 - `List` can have nested elements.
 - `append` is used to insert the element at the end of the list.
 - `in` operator is used to check presence of an element.

 #### 5.1 For loop

-- `for` loop can be used again data structure which is iterable like `list, string`.
+- `for` loop can be used against data structure which is iterable like `list, string`.

 #### 5.2 loop over list